vliu15/mml-robustness/README.md

 Here, we specify the files and commands needed for all the experiments that we ran.
 We specifically investigated the benefit of MTL over the corresponding STL baseline as well as settings under which MTL performs best.

 ### Training
-All commands to initiate training of experimnets can be found in [`scripts/run_hparam_grid_train.py`](https://github.com/vliu15/mml-robustness/blob/plots_and_analysis/scripts/run_hparam_grid_train.py).
+All commands to initiate training of experiments can be found in [`scripts/run_hparam_grid_train.py`](https://github.com/vliu15/mml-robustness/tree/main/scripts/run_hparam_grid_train.py).
 We support setting of runs either in the shell or using slurm via the `sbatch` command line argument.
 To specifiy the task weighting using the `--mtl_weighting` argument.
 We support three different types of task weighting currently: `static_equal` (where all weights are static and the same), `static_delta` (where all weights are static and based on normalized delta values for each grouping in the task pairing), and `dynamic` (which is LBTW).
 Note for `static_delta` we require that the delta values created in Spurious Correlation Extraction are stored somewhere.

 For whatever reason, if a series of runs do not complete for any experiment, then running the same command specified below along with the additional flag `--respawn` will ensure that the runs pick up at the last logged checkpoint.